Jackal08/financial-data-structures/ReadMe.md

 A great paper to read more about how the tick, volume, and dollar bars have better statistical properties to standard time sampled data is:
 [The Volume Clock: Insights into the high frequency paradigm, Lopez de Prado, et al](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2034858)

-Note: Please make sure you unzip the ES_Trades.csv.zip found in raw_tick_data, it was too big to upload without zipping it first.

 ## Why Using Different Sampling Techniques is Cool!
 The whole motivation behind sampling data differently to the traditional fixed time intervals, is that alternative methods offer better statistical properties.